Harrogate: Culture

 On 11 January 1900, Harrogate Grand Opera House, now Harrogate Theatre, opened with a charity gala in aid of British soldiers fighting the Boer War in South Africa; this was followed, on 13 January 1900, by J Tully's pantomime Dick Whittington.

 In 1966, the Harrogate Festival of Arts & Science was established, now known as the Harrogate International Festivals, and is recognised as the North of England's leading arts festival; it incorporates a number of festivals within the portfolio including the Theakstons Old Peculier Crime Writing Festival & Theakston's Old Peculier Crime Novel of the Year Award, Raworths Harrogate Literature Festival, Harrogate Music Festival and a number of year-round events.

 The town hosted the Eurovision Song Contest 1982 in the Harrogate International Centre.

 Harrogate won the 2003 and 2016 Britain in Bloom in the category of 'Large Town' and the European Entente Florale in 2004, reprising its win in the first Entente Florale in 1977.
 Harrogate was a gold medal winner of Europe in Bloom in 2004.
 In 2005, a Channel 4 TV show listed Harrogate as the UK's third best place to live; in 2006, it came fourth in the same league, where the programme claimed that it placed lower due to "a slight dip in exam results", although presenter Phil Spencer noted that it was his personal favourite.

 Harrogate has two orchestras: Harrogate Symphony Orchestra and Harrogate Philharmonic Orchestra.

 The town is also home to an underground music scene that has produced heavy metal and punk rock groups including Workshed, Acid Reign and Blood Youth.
-It is also home to Bombed Out records, an independent record label, who has signed groups such as Fig 4.0.